If you have never had Chinese herbs or acupuncture then you may wonder what to expect from a visit with one of our practitioners…

 To start off with, your practitioner will ask you to fill out a form with some basic information about yourself and your medical history.
 Once your practitioner has had a quick look at that, we will then sit down with you in the treatment room for a bit of a chat and then a treatment will follow.
 We will start by asking a number of questions about the presenting complaint and then delve a little deeper into some areas of your health that we may think are relevant to you at the time.

-The main diagnostic tools used in Chinese medicine are pulse diagnosis and tongue diagnosis so we will feel you pulse, both left and right sides and record what we feel.
+The main diagnostic tools used in Chinese medicine are pulse diagnosis and tongue diagnosis.
+So to start, we will ‘fell your pulse’ on both left and right sides and record what we feel.
 The pulse reflects for us the state of your health and directs us to how we might best treat that- which formulas to use and/or which acupuncture points to needle.
 We feel for strength, depth and then specific features- is it tight, big, thin, wiry?
 Is it bigger or weaker in some positions that others?
 This all leads us to diagnosis that we can use for treatment.

 Just as we feel changes in the pulse some practitioners will also look at the tongue for changes.
 When we use the tongue to diagnose we look at the colour of the tongue, its shape, whether of not there is a tongue coat on it or not and any other significant changes that may give us more information about your diagnosis.